LondonGophers/admin/meeting_notes/2019-11-06-organiser-catchup/README.md

 * [ ] See if we can do BBC.

 ### Dom + Ben
 * [ ] Once we have dates and venues confirmed, put up meetup event placeholders for the next 3 months.
-Set max attendees at 130% of venue capacity.
+Set max attendees at 142% (1 / (1 - 30%)) of venue capacity (assuming 30% dropout).

 ## Notes
 - Sponsors